-The average rating for each Respondent Group for the 8 Management Competencies is presented in this section for both CheckPoint surveys.
+The average rating for each respondent group for the 8 Management Competencies is presented in this section.
 The numbers shown for Self and Boss are the actual ratings.
-Note the difference between group ratings for each survey, especially where there is a caution indicated (a difference of greater than 1 point) between All Observers for each survey.
-Additionally, note that when the current survey average ratings for a group differed by .5 or more, there is a \odot or \bigcirc to indicate the direction of that change.
+Note the differences between group ratings, especially where there is a gap indicated (a difference of 1 point or more between groups).